andrewaddo/awsbaseline/content/costops/cost-explorer/_index.md

 1. Service: “EC2-Instances” (Note: ECS and EKS are not within this scope)
 1. Group by: More > “Purchase Option”.
 The graph provides information on potential gaps for additional Reserved Instances or Savings Plan instead of On Demand.
-   * Use Amazon [EC2 Spot Instances](https://aws.amazon.com/ec2/spot/?track=costop) to reduce EC2 costs [1].
+   * Use Amazon [EC2 Spot Instances](https://aws.amazon.com/ec2/spot/?track=costop) to reduce EC2 costs.
-   * Use Compute [Savings Plans](https://aws.amazon.com/savingsplans/?track=costop) to reduce EC2, Fargate and Lambda costs [2].
+   * Use Compute [Savings Plans](https://aws.amazon.com/savingsplans/?track=costop) to reduce EC2, Fargate and Lambda costs.
 ![Image: CO_2_EC2_PurchaseOption.png](../img/CO_2_EC2_PurchaseOption.png)
 1. Observe whether the resources are dynamically scaled up and down or remain flat.
    * Use Auto Scaling Group (ASG) to dynamically adjust the resources according to your business need.
 Especially for non-production environments, ASG should be configured to scale down even to 0.
-   * Identify instances with low-utilization and reduce cost by stopping or rightsizing [3].
+   * Identify instances with low-utilization and reduce cost by stopping or rightsizing.
 1. Change Group by option to “Instance Type”, observe if there is T, AMD or ARM instance types are used.
 For suitable workloads, [ARM](https://aws.amazon.com/ec2/instance-types/a1/) instance type provides cost saving up to 30% compared to other types.
 1. Change Group by option to “Tag: Environment”, given proper tagging, observe if non-production environment’s resources are scaled up and down, especially during the weekend.
 In addition, if your development environment does not have strict requirement on latency, you have option to run this development environment on other regions, such as US regions, which have lower cost for the same instance types in other regions such as Singapore.
 ![Image: CO_3_EC2_EnvTags.png](../img/CO_3_EC2_EnvTags.png)